strtob/yii2-traits/README.md

 # Yii2 Validity Trait

 A Yii2 trait for determining the validity stage of a date range based on two date properties: `valid_from` and `valid_until`.
-This trait categorizes the validity state into three stages and provides corresponding messages and icons.
+This trait categorizes the validity state into three stages and provides corresponding messages and Awesome icons.

 ## Installation